RAROTONGA

 RELIGION

-Cook Islanders are devout Christian followers and Sundays is regarded island-wide as a day of rest and for them mandatory attendance at church.
-You will find few shops or tourist activities open on this day, other than petrol stations and half a dozen restaurants.
+Cook Islanders are devout Christian followers and Sundays are regarded island-wide as a day of rest.
+You will find few shops or tourist activities open on this day and no alcohol is sold at stores.
+You may still purchase alcohol at bars and restaurants.

 DRESS CODE

-While The Cook Islands are informal and the dress is casual, it is recommended that very brief attire such as bikinis not be worn in shopping areas or public places outside of the beach and resorts, as it may cause offence in some places.
+While The Cook Islands are informal and the dress is casual, it is recommended that certain attire such as bikinis not be worn in shopping areas or public places outside of the beach and resorts, as it may cause offense in some places.

 SONG AND DANCE

 An intrinsic part of the Cook Islanders lifestyle is their dance.
-Each island has its own historical dances, which are a form of storytelling and these are practised assiduously from early childhood.
+Each island has its own historical dances, which are a form of story telling and these are practiced assiduously from early childhood.
 There are numerous competitions throughout the year on each island and these are hotly contested.
-Cook Islanders are regarded as amnongst the finest Polynesian dancers anywhere and have won many international awards.
+Cook Islanders are regarded as amongst the finest Polynesian dancers anywhere and have won many international awards.

 The Cook Islands talent for music both in the song and dance can be seen at the numerous festivals throughout the year.
-There are numerous string bands who create an unheard of range of ingenuous music when they play at restaurants, hotels and concerts as they combine modern electronics with traditional ukeleles fashioned from coconut shells.
+There are numerous string bands who create an unheard of range of ingenuous music when they play at restaurants, hotels and concerts as they combine modern electronics with traditional ukuleles fashioned from coconut shells or local woods.

 WHAT TO DO